FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+31.JAN.23

+* Added Network Statistics (for IVAO and VATSIM audits)
+* Provided a public route for stats (for IVAO and VATSIM audits)

 28.JAN.23